-- Specialised shackles of this type are generally not available from hardware stores or similar.
-Instead we suggest consulting a caravan or trailer accessory outlet or a supplier of lifting equipment.
+- Specialised shackles of this type may not be available from hardware stores etc. You may need to consult a caravan or trailer accessory outlet.

 - Both Dee and Bow shackles of the appropriate grade are acceptable.
 Bow shackles provide for greater angular usage compared to Dee shackles.

-- Stainless steel shackles are unsuitable for safety chain connections due to the material’s generally low resistance to bending stresses.
+- Unless otherwise indicated, stainless steel shackles are unsuitable for safety chain connections due to the material’s generally low resistance to bending stresses.

-- Un-rated shackles must not be used as there is no way of determining their WLL without destructive testing.
+- Un-rated shackles should not be used as their load limits are unknown.

 - Trailers up to and including 750kg GTM do not require brakes*